MinglunZhu/gaht/README.md

 - `dupGens` (int):
   - number of generations which the best score hasn't improved
   - when this is reached, the evolution stops and assumes that no improvements can be made
+  - note that this number will increase automatically if the best score continues to improve for many generations
+  - so you only need to set a number sensible for the initial few generations

 - `pop` (list):
   - you can pre-supply a population